 Advantages of Backordering

-Let’s see the benefits of backordering.
+For now, let’s see the main benefits of backordering.
 They include:

 - Customization: Backordering involves easily accommodated customized requests.
 For example, instead of a ready-made standard product, a business can offer to make a personalized item.
 But for this, of course, you need to be quite flexible.